 Top dressing is different from topsoil.
-Topsoil refers to the topmost layer of soil (usually 5-10 inches) while top dressing is the organic material, sand, topsoil itself, or even a blend of these materials that’s spread over grass or gardens.
+Topsoil refers to the topmost layer of soil (usually 5-10 inches).
+At the same time, top dressing is the organic material, sand, topsoil itself, or even a blend of these materials that are spread over grass or gardens.
 Top dressing helps level the ground as well as enrich it with nutrients.

 Topsoil does not necessarily contain any nutrients unless they have been incorporated by the use of fertilizers.
-It can be used individually or added to compost and sand to get the best top dressing product.
-The final outcome then becomes perfect for use as a top dressing for lawns.
+It can be used individually or added to compost and sand to get the best top-dressing product.
+The final outcome becomes perfect for use as a top lawn dressing.

 - William B. Davis, Environmental Horticulturist, University of California: Pros and Cons of Frequent Sand Top Dressing

 - Jackie Jordan, Commercial Horticulture Agent, et al; Clemson University Extension: Topdressing a Home Lawn

 - S.C.
 Department of Health and Environmental Control: Composting – Simple Steps for Starting at Home